enzeyi/enzeyi/README.md

 <div align="center">
   <img height="150" src="https://camo.githubusercontent.com/62da68eb62b1e5f175f7d1f0191dd89a653d7908feb22d37d4a0ab07365d6791/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f4d3967624264396e6244724f5475314d71782f67697068792e676966" alt="Profile Image" />
-  <p>I bring out the best in others by helping them to do what they are supposed to do , when they are supposed to be doing it.
+  <p>I bring out the best in others by guiding them to do what they are supposed to do when they are supposed to be doing it.
 I am currently a self-employed software developer/educator.
-I have a keen interest in business, technology & neuroscience.
+I have a keen interest in business, technology, neuroscience & personal development.
 I wanna use my life to challenge the status quo in the tech-business realm. </p>
 </div>